 Some of the many uses and benefits of peppermint oil include:

-A study shows that peppermint oil applied topically has pain relief benefits associated with fibromyalgia and myofascial pain syndrome.
-Researchers found that peppermint oil, eucalyptus, menthol, capsaicin and other herbal preparations may be helpful because they work as topical analgesics.
+Another study shows that peppermint oil applied topically has pain relief advantages associated with fibromyalgia and myofascial pain syndrome.
+Researchers found that peppermint oil, eucalyptus, capsaicin and other herbal preparations may be helpful because they work as topical analgesics.

-To use peppermint oil for pain relief, simply apply 2–3 drops topically to the area of concern three times daily, add 5 drops to a warm water bath with Epsom salt or try my recipe for Homemade Muscle Rub.
+To use peppermint oil for pain relief, simply apply two to three drops topically to the area of concern three times daily, add five drops to a warm bath with Epsom salt or try a homemade muscle rub.
 Combining peppermint with lavender oil is also a great way to help your body relax and reduce muscle pain.

-Mix peppermint oil it with coconut oil and eucalyptus oil to make my Homemade Vapor Rub.
-You can also diffuse 5 drops of peppermint or apply 2–3 drops topically to your temples, chest and back of neck.
+Mix peppermint oil it with coconut oil and eucalyptus oil to make my homemade vapor rub.
+You can also diffuse five drops of peppermint or apply two to three drops topically to your temples, chest and back of neck.

 3. Seasonal Allergy Relief